emmajanedrews/base-template/_posts/2017-10-04-how-to-fix-up-your-home-prior-to-selling-it.md

 {% include youtube.html %}

 We recently received a great question from Lynn that we wanted to answer today.
-She wanted to know, **“Is there a good rule of thumb for how much to fix up a house before putting it on the market.
-Also, what improvements give homeowners the best return on their investment?”**
+She wanted to know, **“Is there a good rule of thumb for how much to fix up a house before putting it on the market?**** Also, what improvements give homeowners the best return on their investment?”**

 Every house is different, so there are a few different questions that we will typically ask to help us narrow down the answer.
 They include: